 All or any appeals should be made to the Bishop of Derby.
+Any complaints regarding the IME2 Officer should be made to the Bishop of Derby.

 The Conducting of Weddings by Deacons

 As ordained ministers of the Church of England, Deacons are legally allowed to conduct weddings.
 However, as a matter of good practice, while a Deacon may participate in a service at appropriate moments (such as leading intercessions), the Diocese of Derby does not permit a minister to conduct a wedding in the first year of ordained ministry.
 There is nothing to prevent a Deacon preparing to take a wedding, including working with a wedding couple, for a service that will take place after the first full year of curacy has been completed.